devrivel/buidlit/README.md

 Crucial piece of infrastructure is our subscription processor deployed as a Lambda function on AWS.
 The subscription processor calls the Rivel smart contract whenever a subscription is due.

-## Thank you for providing an amazing opportunity! 🙌
+## Thanks for Polygon and all the sponsors for providing an amazing opportunity! 🙌